Apple iPhone 16 Pro Max vs OnePlus 12

 Frequently Asked Questions

-Apple iPhone 16 Pro Max excels if you value largest iphone display ever at 6.9 inches with ultra-thin borders.
-OnePlus 12 is better if you prioritize excellent value proposition with top-tier specs at a competitive price.
-Pick based on your budget and daily use.
+Apple iPhone 16 Pro Max is the better choice if you prioritize largest iphone display ever at 6.9 inches with ultra-thin borders.
+OnePlus 12 wins if you value excellent value proposition with top-tier specs at a competitive price.
+Both are rated highly (4.7★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure